Martin Henson (computer scientist)

-Professor Martin C. Henson FBCS FRSA (born 14 October 1954) is an English computer scientist based at the University of Essex.
+Martin C. Henson (born 14 October 1954 in Reading) is an English computer scientist based at the University of Essex.
 He is dean for international affairs and is affiliated to the School of Computer Science & Electronic Engineering.

 Henson was head of the department of computer science from 2000 to 2006.

 Education

 Martin Henson was educated at The Bulmershe School in Woodley, Berkshire, at the University of Southampton (BSc, 1976), at the University of Reading (PGCE, 1977), and the University of Essex (MSc, 1981).